shenzeng1234/GraphRAG_TFP2021_Zotero/README.md

+## GraphRAG Connected to Zotero
-## This project builds a GraphRAG based on a collection of papers in a Zotero.
+This project builds a GraphRAG based on a collection of papers in a Zotero.

 ### Prerequisites:
 #### Zotero